 Ethics is basically how a person perceives right versus wrong by which his life will be ultimately governed by.
 Ethics is definitely one of the most debatable topics today for the reason that ethics vary based on race, religion, cultures, etc.

 Moreover, when it comes to business, a defined set of principles an organization observes in its day-to-day operation is called an ethical code.
 This ethical code has a significant effect on the company’s reputation, productivity, and work environment quality.

 Strong work ethic how-to’s

 Employers of today can easily replace an employee when they see their work ethic to be less than what’s required.
-So what does it take to build a strong work ethic?
+So what is productivity in work ethics and what does it take to build a strong work ethic?